Ph.D. Admissions FAQ (Frequently Asked Questions)

 - Graduate Student Instructor: Serves as an apprentice teacher under the supervision of a regular faculty member, usually in the instruction of lower division undergraduate courses.
 After advancement to candidacy for the doctoral degree, a GSI may with permission teach an upper division graduate course.
 Graduate students are not permitted to teach other graduate students.

 By working in an academic appointment, all or part of the educational costs will be waived depending on the number of hours worked and if the student is a California resident or non-California resident.
-(Non-resident supplementary tuition and the professional degree supplementary tuition are not waived for students by working in an academic appointment.)
+(Non-resident supplementary tuition is not waived for students by working in an academic appointment.)
 You would also receive an hourly wage by working in an academic appointment.
 See Academic Appointments for further details.

 International students on an F-1 or J-1 visa who are enrolled in a full-time degree program may hold an academic appointment.